The trouble with passwords, and how to correct it

 - Somewhere You Are (location).

-Two Factor Authentication (2FA) means the same thing as MFA – just specifically using two of the Factors above.
+Two Factor Authentication (2FA) means the same thing as MFA – just specifically using two of the factors above.
 An everyday example of 2FA in action is entering a PIN (Something You Know) with a debit card (Something You Have) to complete a transaction.
 An example of something that is not 2FA is requiring a password (Something You Know) and a knowledge-based question like “name of first pet” (Something You Know) because the same type of Factor is used in both instances.

 How hackers are shifting to try to beat MFA